 (Slide 29 -33)

-Mr. Ito/ There are many issues that have not yet been touched upon, but they can be seen as opportunities to create new businesses.
+Ito/ There are many issues that have not yet been touched upon, but they can be seen as opportunities to create new businesses.
 For that, we need an evolutionary innovation.
 Not big corporations, but small companies may have new ideas and technologies.
 If they actually are able to solve the unsolved social issues, then I am sure there will be investors who are interested.
-In the case of dairy farming, if it is possibile that this system can extend to tens of thousands of farms, then I am sure there will be investors who would provide funding and that will eventually solve the issues.
+In the case of dairy farming, if it is possible that this system can extend to tens of thousands of farms, then I am sure there will be investors who would provide funding and that will eventually solve the issues.
 Now I would like to receive questions from the audience.

-Questioner A/ I am a lawyer.
+Questioner E/ I am a lawyer.
 As to what Mr. Ito mentioned at the very end, I would like to ask how to measure quality and impact and what are the indicators?
 Personally, I have very much hope for ESG, but I also have the impression that we still judge the results in numerical terms.
 For instance, for employment of the people with disabilities, the indicator will be the number of people who are employed.
 Although it is easy to see the impact, I have a feeling that maybe it does not reflect the differing needs that each one of them has.
 So when we look at the impact, how can we evaluate its quality and how can it be shared with others?
 I am sure you all have a lot of oversea experiences, so I would like to hear your ideas and opinions.

-Mr. Matsubara/ We have direct conversations with listed corporations regarding ESG investment.
+Matsubara/ We have direct conversations with listed corporations regarding ESG investment.
 First, corporations disclose management policies and their activities to ESG, and then we discuss its content together with them.
 We make efforts to assess qualitatively the impacts and features of their attempts, considering their sincerity and the content of the dialogue, and confirming the background of the ideas and the systems to utilize them in their organizations.

-Ms. Kono/ When we talk about qualitative impact, there are macro-level and micro-level.
+Kono/ When we talk about qualitative impact, there are macro-level and micro-level.
 On a macro-level, it might be possible that the business itself has influence on the government policies and systems.
-For example, the case of IOT-using dairy supply chain business, to incorporate IT into agriculture was a new scheme, and it was innovative even in India, where IT is advanced.
+For example, the case of IoT-using dairy supply chain business, to incorporate IT into agriculture was a new scheme, and it was innovative even in India, where IT is advanced.
 For that we had to move the bureaucratic system which entrepreneurs had a hard time.
-However, through IOT-using businesses, we are playing a role to open them up.
+However, through IoT-using businesses, we are playing a role to open them up.

 In micro-level, for example, in the case of the education of children with disabilities, each child has individual challenges.
 What struck me the most was that the program could incorporate the quality measurement aspect into the service itself, as an essential element.
 They can turn the reactions of each child into data, and with these data, they are able to provide programs suitable for each child’s conditions.
 Innovation enables them to increase the data numerically and also to respond qualitatively, and this is the point where I see potentials.

-Mr. Ito/ Especially with social businesses, quality and quantity influence each other.
+Ito/ Especially with social businesses, quality and quantity influence each other.
 For example, in the case of augmented-reality contents, which were introduced earlier, if the contents are very interesting, and if there is an attractive function to connect with other people through games, it may sell more.
 To have both quality and quantity impacts is characteristic of social businesses.